 Professor Riitta Seppänen-Kaijansinkko (Suuronen) MD, DDS, PhD, DrTech (h.c.), FEBOMS Professor of Translational Research on Oral and Maxillofacial Sciences Specialist in Oral and Maxillofacial Surgery (Med & Dent) and Chief Physician in Helsinki University Central Hospital.
 From 2003-2015 she was Professor of Medical Biomaterials and Tissue Engineering, University of Tampere during which she was also head of Regea Institute for Regenerative medicine.
 She has published over 150 original publications, and her h-index is 43.
 She is an internationally recognized scientist having been invited lecturer in over 200 internationally congresses and meetings.
 She has received several honors, Apollonia Price and Arje Scheinin medal and Dr. Tech (h.c.) of Tampere University of Technology and Honorary Professorship from University of Hong Kong and recently Apollonia’s 125-year medal.

-Adjunct Professor, PhD, Chief Scientist
+Adjunct Professor, PhD, MSc

-Doctor of Dental Science, Licentiate of Medicine (DDS, MD), resident doctor in oral and maxillofacial surgery
+Adjunct Professor, Doctor of Dental Science, Licentiate of Medicine (DDS, MD), resident doctor in oral and maxillofacial surgery

 Dr. Johanna Uittamo received her Licentiate’s degree in Dental Medicine in 2008, PhD in Dental Science in 2012 and Licenciate’s degree in Medicine 2016 from the University of Helsinki.
 Her PhD thesis focused on oral cancer and the role of acetaldehyde in the etiology of the disease.
 She has been working with oral microbes, isolating and culturing them and analyzing the ability of the microbes to produce acetaldehyde.
 The current focus is to find out the role of exosomes in the oral cancer, in both sarcomas and carcinomas.
 She is an author of 9 high level scientific publications in the field.